 They walked down a slope towards the stream in silence.
 Only the sound of crunching leaves and iced dirt, the occasional slosh as Nico misstepped into a deep puddle, and the trickling of the stream as they drew nearer and nearer.
 Atienna did not walk with the same sense of rigidity and purpose as Werner did, Nico noted.
 If anything, she floated.

 Heimler and Vogt were crouched side-by-side by the bank when they arrived.
-The two men were conversing quietly with one another, so engrossed in their conversation that they didn’t even notice his and Atienna’s approached.
-But Atienna didn’t make her presence known and settled down further along down the bank.
+The two men were conversing quietly with one another, so engrossed in their conversation that they didn’t even notice his and Atienna’s approach.
+But Atienna didn’t make her presence known and settled down further along the bank.
 Nico crouched down beside her, uncapped the bottle, inspected the stream hesitantly.
 The water ran clear.
-He turned to back to Atienna but found her attention elsewhere—she was staring down the stream bank towards Vogt and Heimler.
+He turned back to Atienna but found her attention elsewhere—she was staring down the stream bank towards Vogt and Heimler.